DNA by Chris Green

 I’m wondering now if perhaps I am dead and this is the afterlife.
 It takes me a while to realise that despite the widespread inertia, I am still able to move freely.
 I am the only thing not frozen in time.
 If I can move then I cannot be dead.
 Can I propel another object, I wonder, throw something?
 I pick up a stone and hurl it against the wall.
 It flies through the air normally.
 Might I be able to do the same with the cat?
 Well, not hurl it against the wall obviously, but rescue the poor animal from its sorry limbo.

 ‘Good morning, Mr Einstein.’
 I say.
 ‘What can I do for you?’

 I haven’t worked at Gleason and Cloud long, but I know the man’s name is Einstein because he came in last week to buy some unusual scientific apparatus.

 ‘I’d like a time machine, please.’ he says, this time.

 Mr Cloud did warn me that due to the nature of the establishment, odd customers might occasionally come up with strange requests.
-Of course Gleason and Cloud doesn’t have a time machine.
+Of course, Gleason and Cloud don’t have a time machine.
 I am tempted to humour Mr Einstein and say I will have a look out the back and see if there is one lying around, but in the interests of honesty, integrity and good customer relations, I say ‘I’m afraid we don’t have those in stock at the moment.’ instead.

 ‘Not even a time displacement sphere?’